harryspacefromspace/rasterblaster/README.md

 *This plugin is experimental*

 A QGIS plugin that streamlines your raster georeferencing workflow by embedding GDAL’s powerful command-line tools directly into the Georeferencer interface.
-THis means it'll make use of your computers system resources more than QGIS normally would.
+This means it'll make use of your computers system resources more than QGIS normally would.
 It adds buttons for every step—from reading your GCPs through to generating Cloud-Optimized GeoTIFFs (COGs)—all without ever leaving QGIS.

 *Disclaimer: I have almost zero coding experience but I decided to create this plugin for my projects and thought others would benefit from it.
 ChatGPT did help me put this together.
 Please don't shame me, it's just a tool :)*